bjjain/jELC/README.md

 Quick Start
 ===========

-jELC contains the following files
+Consider the following files:

-    - README.md
-    - data      : directory containing example datasets
+* data     : directory containing example datasets
-    - jELC.jar  : jar file containing source and binary code
+* jELC.jar : jar file containing source and binary code
-    - elc.jar   : runnable jar file for general usage (command line)
+* elc.jar  : runnable jar file for general usage (command line)
-    - ucr.jar   : runnable jar file for experiments on UCR datasets (command line)
+* ucr.jar  : runnable jar file for experiments on UCR datasets (command line)

-1) For application and development integrate jELC into an IDE (e.g. Eclipse).
+1. For application and development integrate jELC.jar into an IDE (e.g. Eclipse).
 See package examples for example applications.

-2) For quick application using the command line, specify options and call
+2. For quick application using the command line, specify options and call

        java -jar ELC options

-3) For experiments using UCR datasets, specify options and call
+3. For experiments using UCR datasets, specify options and call

        java -jar UCR options